marcelrodriguezricc/conversations/README.md

 # Conversations with my Computer

-Works, explorations, and studies into machine learning for integrating media systems.
+Works, explorations, and studies into machine learning for integrating media systems by Marcel Rodriguez-Riccelli.

 After cloning the repository: